nicholasarchambault/neural_network_trials/README.md

 Deep neural networks have been used to reach state-of-the-art performance on image classification tasks in the last decade.
 For some image classification tasks, deep neural networks actually perform as well as or slightly better than the human benchmark.

-This project will explore the effectiveness of deep, feedforward neural networks at classifying images of digits.
+This project explores the effectiveness of deep, feedforward neural networks at classifying images of digits.

 ## Goals
 1. Create data pipeline to smoothly implement machine learning algorithms and workflow, gradually building up more complex models.